 While transportation is easy, sometimes figuring out where to buy all the train and bus tickets is a pain in the butt.
 Because I’m a planner, I need to know that I have the tickets ahead of time unless I’m already familiar with the area and transit system.

 This is a sponsored post but all opinions are my own.

 This post contains affiliate links.

 Omio was previously called GoEuro and has changed the design of their branding.
-This means the screenshots you see are from the GoEuro app, however, I have checked the app with the new look and the functionality is the same.
+I have checked the app with the new look and the functionality is the same.

 How to buy tickets with Omio

 To put the app through its paces, we booked a trip to Groningen(link)!
 Haven’t heard of it?
 Well, it’s in the very north of the Netherlands and we’ve been meaning to go for a while.
 Since it’s summer we figured it would be the best time to go.
 So, of course, it rained.
 Lol.
 It’s the Netherlands, what can you do?

 Start with putting in your start and endpoints, your dates and the number of passengers.
 Once the search happens, you see the options of trains, buses, or flights at the top and can clearly see when one of those options aren’t available.
 The departure time is at the bottom which you can move left or right like a dial.

 Side note: Yes, traveling in the Netherlands isn’t super cheap, that could be a whole different post!
 Just a note, if you do live in the Netherlands and want to travel, get the 40% discount on off-peak travel times on your personalized OV-chipkaart, it’s so worth it.
 For everyone else, I’m so sorry, but these are the prices.
 At least what you see above is for 2 people roundtrip!